CardinalRiskSolutions/VMware-Fusion-Installation/README.md

 <img width="1787" height="1272" alt="Image" src="https://github.com/user-attachments/assets/c227f48e-25f6-4d48-ba4d-335efc4db84f" />

 At some point, this screen comes up but its really late and I can't remember.
-Fill it out with the least amount of information it will accept.
+Fill it out with the least amount of information it will accept, marked with an *.
+Click "I agree" then "Submit"

 <img width="1904" height="1132" alt="Image" src="https://github.com/user-attachments/assets/faa6fcbd-7f2b-4536-8cba-b399510f0a9b" />

+FINALLY we have reached the end of our adventures through Broadcom Dashboard.
+Click this little cloud button and begin the VMware Fusion download